patrykwoz/idealog/README.md

 This isn't an example of a properly architected perfectly designed distributed app.
 It's a simple example and a learning exercise.

 ## Next Steps
-* Make this backed more robust
+* Improve the robustness of this backend.
-* Deal with celery memory leaks
+* Addreess any potential celery memory leaks.
-* Develop proper fronted in Springboard Capstone 2
+* Develop a proper fronted in Springboard Capstone 2.